MeghashreeK/vidSpace/README.md

 => Live Video Data: Utilizes Youtube's live API to display video data.

 => Search feature:
-  -Provides suggestions as you type in the search bar, using debouncing.
-  -Optimized to reduce unnecessary API calls by caching data.
+  a.Provides suggestions as you type in the search bar, using debouncing. b.Optimized to reduce unnecessary API calls by caching data.

 => Video Comments: Users can comment on videos.